kylerileyJPEG/Real-Time-Bus-Tracking/README.md

 # Real-Time-Bus-Tracking
 # Description
-This exercise uses the character from the popular Japanese "Pac-Man" video game franchise.
-This code does not create the actual PacMan game but instead clones the character within a box.
-Two options will be given, "start game" and "Add PacMan" - "Start Game" runs the program and "Add PacMan" clones the PacMan.
-The PacMen generated are given random speeds to move/bounce across the screen.
+This exercise uses data pulled from the Massachusetts Bay Transportation Authority to show a bird's-eye view of all the bus stops between MIT and Harvard.
+This code uses an API from MapBox in order to create the geopmap used to visualize the data.
+(Mapbox is a mapping and location cloud platform for developers).
 # How to Run
 - Fork this exercise to your own Github
 - Clone a copy to your IDE of choice
 - Drag/open the file labeled "index.html" into your browser/live
-- Click "Start Game"
-- Click "Add PacMan"
+- Click "Show stops between MIT and Harvard"

 # Roadmap of future improvements
-- Use other characters other than "Pac Man"
+- Use data from other states
-- Have these characters interact with each other
+- Change subject to popular beach destinations (view "Best Beaches to Surf in San Diego)

 # License
 MIT License